LineageOS/lineage_wiki/pages/meta/contributing.md

 ### Fork the wiki!

 Visit [the wiki on GitHub](https://github.com/LineageOS/lineage_wiki), and click on the "fork" button in the top-right.
+To ensure that your fork can be online for your own preview go to Settings and set your GitHub Pages publishing source to `master branch`.

 ### Download the wiki